What is Texas Corporation Foreign Qualification

 In order to Qualify as a Foreign Corporation in Texas you must file Registration Documents with the Texas Secretary of State.

-The Registration Documents must include certain specific information about your Texas business.
+The registration documents must include certain specific information about your Texas business.

 If the Registration Documents do not conform exactly to state of Texas requirements they will be rejected.